inputfalken/Dynatello/README.md

 # Dynatello

 ## What does it do?
-A DynamoDB source generator that does the heavy lifting when it comes to using the low-level client in DynamoDB.
+A reflection free & typed solution to send requests towards dynamodb without having to manually maintain the low-level parts.

 ## Features